 SPECIAL EDUCATIONAL NEEDS AND DISABILITIES

 At Herbert Strutt we aim to meet the needs of every child as an individual, academically, socially, spiritually and emotionally.
 We do this in a variety of ways as class teachers; as partners with outside agencies; and with yourself as parents.
 We value the abilities and achievements of all our pupils and are committed to providing the best possible learning environment for them to succeed in.
-We aim to be a fully inclusive school, providing equal opportunities for all pupils, whilst meeting their individual needs.
+We aim to be a fully inclusive school using a graduated response to provide equal opportunities for all pupils, whilst meeting their individual needs.

 - Summer term: the existing teacher has a handover with the next teacher.
 The 'review sheet' is completed for each child on the SEN register.
 This lists the interventions and strategies that will be needed in September.
 The SENCO uses the information from the reviews to plan which interventions will run in September and for which children.
 This is shared with staff and the SEN Teaching Assistants who will be delivering the programmes.